alexandermishin13/bh1750-control/README.md

 ### Service

 Or You can use a service `bh1750-daemon` for run the actions.
-The daemon reads the `dev.bh1750.%u.illuminance` variable for measured light level, searches the database for commands and runs it.
+The daemon reads the `/dev/bh1750/<n>` character device for measured light level, searches the database for commands and runs it.
 With the daemon You may set delays for commands.
 During the delay, the command can be automatically canceled if the illumination changes significantly, or executed after the delay